sp90/textResizer/readme.md

 #textresizer.js

-i was looking for a plugin that resizing text on browser resize and with debounce hack added so i just made this. hope you can use it.
+i was looking for a plugin that resizing text on browser resize.

 To use this just make document ready and then run the function:

     $(function(){
     	$text.fitText(15, 120, 20);
     });

 <b>Explained:</b>